hyperledger/fabric/docs/source/whatis.md

 Because we have eliminated non-determinism, Fabric is the first blockchain technology that **enables use of standard programming languages**.
-In the 1.1.0 release, smart contracts can be written in either Go or Node.js, while there are plans to support other popular languages including Java in subsequent releases.
+In the 1.1.0 release, smart contracts can be written in either Go or Node.js.
+Since the 1.3.0 release, smart contracts can be written in Java.
+There are plans to support other popular languages in subsequent releases.

 ## Privacy and Confidentiality